 As a startup, your cash flow statement becomes a cash flow forecast based on your sales forecast, minus your expenses.
 Your expenses are the:

-- Fixed costs: Expenses that are the same or close the same everything month (e.g. rent, insurance and utilities)
+- Fixed costs.
+Expenses that are the same or close the same every month (e.g. rent, insurance and utilities).

 Provide monthly cash flow patterns for the first 36 months.
 Keep in mind that, depending on your business, you may need to account for a lag in revenue.
 For example, if you provide a service to a client, their payment terms might dictate the invoice is paid 60 days after being sent.